gerwindekruijf/NaturalComputing/Exs1/README.md

-The code for the excercises can be found within the .py files ex_1.4 is for example the code for excercise 4.
+The code for the excercises can be found within the .py files. ex_1.4.py is for example the code for excercise 4.

+The requirements to run the code are:
+- matplotlib
+- numpy
+- bitarray